gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 sets.
 It helps to see an example of a permutation of the labels to understand what this means here.

 \indent The data set we are working with is a little on the large size, especially to explore individual observations.
 So for the moment we are going to work with a random sample of 30 of the $n=1,636$ observations in `ddsub`, fifteen from each group, that are generated using the ``sample`` function.
 To do this^[While note required, we often set our random number seed using the ``set.seed`` function so that when we re-run code with randomization in it we get the same results. \index{\texttt{set.seed}}], we will use the ``sample`` function \index{\texttt{sample}} twice - once to sample from the subsetted *commute* observations (creating the `s1` data set) and once to sample from the *casual* ones (creating `s2`).
-A new function for us, called ``rbind`` \index{\texttt{rbind}}, is used to bind the rows together --- much like pasting a chunk of rows below another chunk in a spreadsheet program.
+A new function for us, called ``rbind``, \index{\texttt{rbind}} is used to bind the rows together --- much like pasting a chunk of rows below another chunk in a spreadsheet program.
 This operation only works if the columns all have the same names and meanings both for ``rbind`` and in a spreadsheet.
 Together this code creates the `dsample` data set that we will analyze below and compare to results from the full data set.
 The sample means are now 135.8 and 109.87 cm for *casual* and *commute* groups, respectively, and so the difference in the sample means has increased in magnitude to -25.93 cm (commute - casual).
 This difference would vary based on the different random samples from the larger data set, but for the moment pretend this was the entire data set that the researchers had collected and that we want to try to find evidence against the null hypothesis that the true means are the same in these two groups.

 ```r